garrandall/popular-music-data/tracks/down-to-the-nightclub-tower-of-power.md

 Down to the nightclub, aha
 You can get what you want if you know how to find it To the nightclub
-Ooh, we be slick, slick, slick
+Oh we be slick, slick, slick

-Ooh, the people be bumping (at Bump City)
+Oh the people be bumping (at Bump City)
 The joint be jumping (at Bump City)
 The mamas be humping (at Bump City)
 Hey, while the band be pumping